HoriaBosoanca/callgo-client/README.md

 Display every member's video on a decent UI, with display names as overlays and make a component with a list of IDs for debugging \
 Use session storage so the app can be refreshed without leaving the meeting \
 Moved API from Google Cloud to Raspberry PI \
-Implement leave / kick feature
+Implement leave / kick feature \
 Rewrite server with websockets \
+Rewire client to new server \
+Reimplement meeting rejoin after refreshing tab \